Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/MISSING_CONTENT.md

-# Missing Demo Content — uGUI Controls
+# Missing Demo Content — uGUI &amp; UI Toolkit Controls

 The controls listed here now have **complete documentation pages and are listed** on the site (shown with a placeholder card) — they are only **missing demo media**